williamdemeo/LEAN_wjd/presentation/foundations.md

 #### Calculus of Inductive Constructions

 + every expression has a **type** indicating what sort of object the expression denotes (eg a mathematical object like a natural number, a data type, an assertion, a proof, etc).

 + Lean implements the logical foundation called **dependent type theory**

-+ Specifically, the **Calculus of Inductive Constructions** a formal language with a small and precise set of rules that governs the formation of expressions.
++ Specifically, **CIC** is a formal language with a small, precise set of rules governing formation of expressions

 ---